 The use of whole blood PFTs, such as the TEG® PlateletMapping® Assay, adds an extra layer of information regarding the hemostatic status and response to treatment in patients with COVID-19.
 A study of 100 patients from a US tertiary care center indicated that the use of a treatment algorithm incorporating TEG® PlateletMapping® assessments was associated with a lower risk of requiring mechanical ventilation (relative risk = 10.9; p<0.0001), acute kidney injury (relative risk = 2.3; p=0.0017), kidney dialysis (relative risk = 7.8; p<0.0001), and death (relative risk = 7.7; p<0.0001) compared with patients not guided by the treatment algorithm.14 Specifically, platelet hyperactivity in patients with COVID-19, assessed by AA- and ADP- maximal amplitude, was associated with thrombotic or ischemic complications, while decreased platelet activity was associated with hemorrhagic complications.14 A study using the TEG® PlateletMapping® Assay in a largely African-American COVID-19 population identified a high proportion of patients with a suboptimal pharmacodynamic response to anticoagulants and aspirin, with patients on high dose aspirin still showing inadequate therapeutic response (50% of patients) and thromboinflammation (25% of patients).86

-Due to the nature of COVID-19 as a relatively novel and infectious disease agent, there is a lack of high quality evidence from large scale clinical trials on the use of whole blood PTFs for diagnosis, and as part of treatment management.
-The currently ongoing TARGET-COVID study aims to evaluate hospitalized COVID-19 patients using a mix of thromboelastography, PFT, and biomarker analysis to determine individual patient thrombotic and bleeding risk to help personalize therapy and potentially improve clinical outcomes.84
+Due to the nature of COVID-19, and SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) as a relatively novel and infectious disease agent, there is a lack of high quality evidence from large scale clinical trials on the use of whole blood PTFs for diagnosis, and as part of treatment management.
+The currently ongoing TARGET-COVID study (NCT04493307) aims to evaluate hospitalized COVID-19 patients using a mix of thromboelastography, PFT, and biomarker analysis to determine individual patient thrombotic and bleeding risk to help personalize therapy and potentially improve clinical outcomes.84

-Summary and future outlook
+Conclusion

 The facility for the TEG® PlateletMapping® Assay to assess global hemostasis and platelet reactivity in a rapid assay that can be viewed and evaluated at the point of care makes it a plausible potential candidate to be used routinely in several clinical settings in order to optimize patient care.
 Specifically, the failure to routinely assess the response of individuals receiving antiplatelet therapy in the context of drug-eluting stent PCI procedures is illogical, given the well described variability in individual responses to these agents, and the delicate balance between bleeding and ischemic events.
 Personalized, tailored antiplatelet therapy in such patients would be an attractive goal, and further research on the use of the TEG® device is warranted.
 The use of TEG® assays in TAVR patients to minimize bleeding complication rates also has intuitive appeal, just as the more widespread use in cardiac surgery may offer considerable clinical outcome and bed occupancy advantages.
 Finally, the characteristic COVID-associated pro-thrombotic and bleeding sequelae of the highly complex vascular inflammatory response that the infection induces may well be routinely tracked, with reactive therapeutic interventions in the future.
-Ongoing large-scale studies such as the RISTRATAVI trial (NCT03649594) on the use of TEG® assays to stratify risk following TAVI interventions, and the TARGET-COVID trial (NCT04493307) assessing the use of TEG® assays and PTFs in hospitalized COVID-19 patients, may help to answer some of the open questions regarding the clinical utility of the TEG® PlateletMapping® Assay.
+Ongoing large-scale studies such as the RISTRATAVI ( Risk Stratification Post TAVI Using TEG, NCT03649594) trial on the use of TEG® assays to stratify risk following TAVI interventions, and the TARGET-COVID trial (NCT04493307) assessing the use of TEG® assays and PTFs in hospitalized COVID-19 patients, may help to answer some of the open questions regarding the clinical utility of the TEG® PlateletMapping® Assay.

 Acknowledgements